AlSharji0/Filtering-of-seismic-data/README.md

 -	This model processes both time-series and frequency-series data using a convolutional neural network.
 -	It utilizes the Space Apps 2024 Seismic Detection Data Packet for training.
 -	This model is used to filter the data for seismic events so as to reduce quantity of data to be sent to Earth.
--	This project uses TensorFlow for building and training the model, and Pandas for data preprocessing.
+-	This project uses TensorFlow for building and training the model; and Pandas, Sklearn and Scipy for data preprocessing.

 # Features

 -	Flagging earthquakes events: This model filters through the data and flags the appropriate peaks as earthquake events.
--	Data compression: This model
--	Hash table:

 # Usage

--	Training the model:
 -	The model is trained using the Autoencoded_CNN.ipynb script.
-  -	Dataset files are queued using a Kernel driver.
-  -	Checkpoints are saved
+Checkpoints are saved.
--	Evaluating the model
-  -	.
--	Flagging
+-	The model is evaluated using graphs of identified seismic events provided by NASA.
-  -	Use the model to distinguish earthquake events from noise.
+-	Flagging: Use the model to distinguish earthquake events from noise.
--	Data compression
-  -	Compresses data before sending it to minimize energy usage during transfer.
--	Hash tables
-  -	Uses hash tables to ensure data integrity.

 # Acknowledgements